 The Recovery Housing Program provides assistance for security/damage/"sober" deposits, move-in fees, or any other initial/upfront financial barriers that might otherwise prevent an individual in recovery from securing post-treatment housing.
-Statistically, individuals are who live in a Recovery Residence for at least 6 months post-treatment are three times more likely to that fosters a structured recovery environment, dedicated to improving one’s physical, mental, spiritual & social wellbeing.
+Recovery housing fosters a recovery environment, structured routine and a dedicated community with a common goal of improving one’s physical, mental, spiritual & social wellbeing.

 Much like a security or damage deposit, a "Sober Deposit" is collected by a landlord before a tenant moves into a living space.
 The term "sober deposit" is also outdated, but you may still hear it being used in the recovery community.
 Most of the time these are a one-time fee that is paid upon move-in, and typically are refundable at the end of the tenant's contract or program agreement.